Learn which photos to submit, which publications to pursue, and how to impress photo editors. Get published with these straightforward steps!

 Ask for Feedback

-Some photo editors will tell you why they didn’t publish your photos.
+Some photo editors will tell you why they didn’t publish your submissions.
 But if they won’t or don’t, ask a respected colleague to review your submission.
 While a photographer friend may do this for a cup of coffee, you can also purchase a portfolio review from a pro you don’t already know.
 Constructive honesty is the most important factor in any review.

-Remember Your Blog
+Remember Your Photography Blog

-When someone else won’t publish your work, you should publish your work!
-If you’re diligent, your own blog can become your best source of referrals.
-Link to collaborating vendors, share behind-the-scenes stories in your social media and take full advantage of SEO strategies to boost your exposure.
-(More on that, HERE!)
+Submit photos to collaborating vendors, share behind-the-scenes stories in your social media and take full advantage of SEO strategies to boost your exposure.
+(More on social media, HERE!)

 What Works for You?